Hotmoka/hotmoka/tutorial/Takamaka.md

 However, running our experiments on a real blockchain is very easy as well.
 We only have to change the implementation of the `Node`.
-Instead of `MemoryBlockchain`, we will select an implementation that corresponds to a node of a real blockchain, that can be duplicated and run a consensus algorithm.
+Instead of `MemoryBlockchain`, we will select an implementation that corresponds to a node of a real blockchain, that can be duplicated and can run a consensus algorithm.
 For instance, let us use a `Node` built over the Tendermint generic blockchain. [[Tendermint]](#tendermint) is a Byzantine-fault tolerant engine for building blockchains, that